listlessbird/poland-ai-ts-workshop/exercises/10-subagents/10.6-isolating-subagent-context/problem/readme.md

 ## Updating the Subagent Execution Code

-In the [`api/chat.ts`](./api/chat.ts) file, we need to update the code that executes the subagents to use our new summarizing function:
+In our [`api/chat.ts`](./api/chat.ts) file, we need to update the code that executes the subagents to use our new summarizing function:

 ```ts
 // problem/api/chat.ts